le-n-qui/memorare/ingest_data_bigquery.md

       * We are creating something like a pointer because data is not actually being stored inside BigQuery
       * We cannot preview the table (Method 1 allows us to preview).
 A configuration of data location is stored in BigQuery
       * We will query directly from the data source on GCS
-      * We will lose performance benefits of BigQuery because we are not able to cache the data (Cannot cache data that is not natively stored in BigQuery)
+      * We will lose performance benefits of BigQuery because we are not able to cache the data (Cannot cache data that is not natively stored in BigQuery).
+Also, without having BigQuery manage data storage, we do not have auto-optimization of our query execution path and certain wildcard functions are disabled.
+More importantly, data consistency is not guaranteed if the data values in the source are changed while querying.
       * Use case: Need a one-tine extract transform load (ETL) process (We connect to the external data source directly, perform preprocessing in SQL, and then ultimately store the result)
   3. Create a permanent table, ingest data from Google Sheets, and **Table type** automatically says *External table*
       * It may take longer because it has to run through Google Drive API to reach out and get the data